Getting started

 julia> formula(pqr) |> syntaxstring

-Notice that one Itemset could be a set, but actually it is a vector: this is because, often, ARM algorithms need to establish an order between items in itemsets to work efficiently.
-To convert an Itemset in its conjunctive normla form we simply call formula.
+Notice that one Itemset could be a set, but actually it is a vector: this is because keeping an ordering between items is always computationally beneficial to ARM algorithms.
+To convert an Itemset in its conjunctive normal form we simply call formula.

 Enough about Itemsets.
 Our final goal is to produce association rules.